1888–89 Burslem Port Vale F.C. season: Cup competitions and friendlies

 Vale's interest in the FA Cup ended early as they were beaten 3–2 at Small Heath Alliance.
-Their friendlies in the first part of the season were also largely disappointing, losing 4–0 to Preston North End and 8–1 to Blackburn Rovers – both strong sides – but more worryingly they were humbled 4–0 at little-known side Witton.
+Their friendlies in the first part of the season were also largely disappointing, losing 4–0 to Preston North End and 8–1 to Blackburn Rovers – both strong sides – but more worryingly they were humbled 4–0 at the little-known side Witton.
 A 3–1 home defeat to Lancashire village team Oswaldtwistle Rovers on 12 January was embarrassing, one of the worst results in the club's short history as they proved themselves "not worthy of a club their standing" on the day.
 On 16 February, they fell to a 5–1 defeat at home to Potteries derby rivals Stoke in front of a season-high crowd of 5,000.
+The return fixture ended in a 4–2 defeat, and Vale players had spent eight minutes protesting a throw-in, resulting in a lengthy halt to proceedings.
 They managed to beat Burton Wanderers 4–2 in the fourth round of the Staffordshire Senior Cup on 9 March, but were forced to replay the game after the visitors complained about the state of the Athletic Ground pitch; the replay was lost 3–1 as the team reverted to "the old game of a long kick and a sharp rush".

-Desperate to turn around their poor form, the club signed "the best centre-forward that ever left Scotland" in 19-year old Frank McGinnes, who had built up a formidable reputation at Halliwell.
 They travelled to Anfield on 20 April and recorded a 1–0 victory over Everton, but the season petered out with defeat to Leek in the semi-finals of the North Staffordshire Challenge Cup and a 7–1 thumping after fielding a weakened side at Bootle.
-The Combination league collapsed, but the team's poor form meant they were not invited to compete in either the new Football Alliance.
-The club management resolved to strengthen the team and had to be content with friendlies for the following campaign.